Payger/woocommerce-gateway/README.txt

 2. API Key successfully created.
 Username is you API Key and Password is your API secret.
 3. Payger payment gateway settings tab under WooCommerce Settings
 4. Checkout page select currency
-5. Checkout page currency rate information for the selected cryptocurrency
+5. Checkout page currency rate information for the selected crypto currency
 6. Popup with address to pay and payment information
 7. Popup when payment gets expired and order canceled